-Cannabis sativa plant has been used traditional herbal medicine for years.
+Cannabis sativa plants has been used traditional herbal medicine for years.
 Of the many biologically active components, called cannabinoids, the two most studied are the chemicals and cannabidiol (CBD) and delta-9-tetrahydrocannabinol (THC) the later having the psychotropic (high) effects responsible for its popularity.
 As a natural plant based product it also contains numerous other polyphenols and phytochemicals which as a group have numerous reported health benefits [Thomas].

 When cannabis is taken orally about 10% of the cannabidiols become bioavailable with 1- 6 hour but can stay in the blood stream for up to 30 hours.
 Inhaled cannabis great has a peak serum level within 2-30 mins declining rapidly within an hour and has less generation of the psychoactive metabolite [Adams, Agurell].